What Are The Benefits Of Using Sunscreen Without Benzene?

 What To Look For

 Your sunscreen should also be thoroughly tested and certified.
-All Babo Botanicals products are clinically tested hypoallergenic and allergy-tested.
+All Babo Botanicals products are tested hypoallergenic and allergy-tested.
 As far as certification goes, the B Corp certification is one you want to keep an eye out for on your products.

 According to B Corp, “Certifying as a B Corporation goes beyond product- or service-level certification.
 B Corp Certification is the only certification that measures a company’s entire social and environmental performance.”